mvolkmann/blog/src/swift/ARKit.md

 Behaviors are given default names like "Behavior" and "Behavior 1".
 To rename a behavior, long-press it in the left nav, tap "Rename", and edit the name.
+Since these names will become property names in code, use a camelCase name that starts with a lowercase letter.

 To change a trigger, long-press its name, select "Replace", and select a new trigger from the popup that appears.